21st

 had to attend the temple built by Poosalar Nayanar in Thiruninravur, near

-Kanchipuram of his kingdom.
+Kanchipuram in his kingdom.
 While Rajasimha’s inscription mentions hearing a

 or postponement is mentioned.